 First, it's important to discuss family courts' standard.
 Family courts make decisions in the best interests of the child.
 This means the court will consider several factors in the child's safety and well-being.
 The court uses this standard when determining the custody of the child or whether to grant legal guardianship.
 The court also considers this standard in the adoption process.

 Some factors the court will consider include the needs of the child, including any special needs.
 The court will look at the ability of each parent to meet their parental responsibilities.
 The court will look at the physical and mental health of both parents.
 It will consider the parent-child relationship and whether there are grounds for termination of parental rights for birth parents.
 Above all, the court will consider the child's welfare.

-What Is Custody?
+What is Custody?

-Custody can either be legal or physical.
-Legal custody relates to the parent's ability to make decisions for the child.
-These include your child's religion, education, and healthcare.
+Custody is a legal arrangement that stipulates who maintains and cares for the minor child.
+This usually happens when parents divorce or separate.
+Custody is legal or physical.
+Legal custody relates to the parent's ability to decide for the child.
+These include your child's religion, education, healthcare, medical treatment, and medical care.
 Physical custody refers to where your child lives.

-What Is a Guardianship?
+What is a Guardianship?

 Findlaw's guardianship page provides helpful resources if you want to know more about the process.

 The main difference between the two is that custody involves a biological parent. "guardianship" is generally used when someone other than a biological parent cares for the child.
 This may be a member of the family or a close family friend.

 What is Adoption?